padraigfl/miniLED-experiments/README.md

 #### MiniLED Visualizer

+- ONLY SEEMS TO WORK ON FIREFOX??
-- UI for settings (cell size on basis of miniled count, framerate, performance optimisations)
+- UI for settings
 - Ability to stream audio rather than relying on input
 - Control of gain settings
 - Full screen
+- approximate miniLED positions on basis of screen resolution and miniLED count
+- `getByteFrequencyData` mode

 #### Milkdrop Visualiser filters

 - Save settings via local storage
 - Ability to disable some filters from list
 - Finish off UI to usable state
+- Assess performance optimisations

 #### HTML filter tool

 - gradual darkness filter to let screen dim to blackness
 - utilise similar UI to milkdrop screen (menu fade)
+- offer easy variety of filter examples

 ## Youtube filter tool